wangyihong-yvonne/StickItToEm/README.md

 - Yihong Wang ([@wangyihong-yvonne]&[@yihongwang001])
 - Huixian Zhang ()

+## Usage
+1. Login
+2. Choose a friend to chat
+3. Click a sticker and send
+4. Check history

 ## Installation

 Install the APK on an emulator or a connected device with the following command: